Platteville seeks poll workers for upcoming elections

-PLATTEVILLE, Wis. – Platteville officials seek poll workers for upcoming elections on Aug.
-11, and Nov.
+PLATTEVILLE, Wis. — Platteville officials seek poll workers for upcoming elections on Tuesdays, Aug.
+11 and Nov.
 3.

-The workers would replace people unable to serve due to age or health concerns related to the coronavirus pandemic, according to a social media post by the City of Platteville.
+The workers would replace people unable to serve due to age or health concerns related to the COVID-19 pandemic, according to the City of Platteville.

 Election inspectors are appointed at the municipal level in Wisconsin.

-Individuals interested in serving as a poll worker may call the city clerk’s office at 608-348-1823.
+Anyone interested in serving as a poll worker can call the city clerk’s office at 608-348-1823.